 Structured Activities – we include planned activities covering the EYFS Curriculum within the Prime Areas and the Specific Areas.
-This is linked to what is happening at their home as well as linking with our Monthly Themes for the activities to encourage variety.
+This is linked to what is transpiring in their home environment as well as linking with our own 'Monthly Themes' for the activities, this encourages variety.

-- Printing, mark making, cutting, taking turns and sharing
+- Printing, mark making, cutting, taking turns and sharing.

-- Stories with props and books, puzzles
+- Stories with props and books, puzzles.

-- Games involving small groups
+- Games involving small groups.

-- Maths, learning numbers, letters & colours
+- Maths, learning numbers, letters & colours, problem solving.

-- Free play
+- Free play is supported.

 - Lots and lots more fun!